 I remember when I first went sober, back in 2018.
-It was then that I began to recognise those feelings of anxiety and fear when meeting up with friends and the thoughts that they would be judging me because I was not going to be drinking.
+It was then that I began to recognise those feelings of anxiety and fear when meeting up with friends and the thoughts that they would be judging me because I would not be drinking.
 Other ideas, I am not fun and outgoing; when I am not drinking, I am boring.
 I placed so much pressure on myself through my thinking.

 Those thoughts have never been the truth.
 I was and still am as naughty and fun sober as I was when I was in the throes of an alcoholic blur.
 The difference was I never woke up with those awful feelings of sickness, the head hurting and all the thinking around, oh my god!
 Did I really say that, do that, or upset someone?
 Or worse.
 I am sure some of you recognise those thoughts the morning after and the feelings of absolute lethargy and sickness.
 I have shared some funny stories of going to work with a hangover.
-But just because they are honest and comical doesn’t mean that I enjoyed those feelings or am proud of those tales.
+But because they are honest and comical doesn’t mean I enjoyed those feelings or am proud of those tales.

 But life is so much freer now.
 I no longer have those old emotions, and anxious thinking is rarely present.

-It is interesting when you understand that it was the alcohol withdrawal that was creating those feelings in the body that I named anxiety and depression, along with my dark glasses that only saw the doom and loneliness that surrounded me.
+It is interesting when you understand that it was the alcohol withdrawal that was creating those feelings in the body that I named anxiety and depression, along with my dark glasses, that only saw the doom and loneliness that surrounded me.

-I hope that it is all beginning to make sense.
+It is all beginning to make sense.